cures-hub/cures-condec-jira-system-tests/README.md

    * Postcondition system: The new decision has the status 'decided' */
   ```

-  Note: We check the postcondition here as a test step, to make sure the test fails if the postcondition is not fulfilled.

-- In the test implementation, the precondition and test steps should be marked with comments

 ### Technology stack

 - [Mocha](https://mochajs.org/) - test runner